jacobv25/West-Marches-Base-Manager/README.md

 1. Clone this repository or download the source code.
 2. Install the required Python packages: `discord.py`.
-3. Create a new bot in the Discord Developer Portal, enable the Server Members Intent and the Message Content Intent under the Bot's Privileged Gateway Intents settings, and get your bot token.
+3. Create a new bot in the Discord Developer Portal, enable permissions: read messages and send messages, and get your bot token.
 4. Replace "your\_token\_here" in the `bot.run("your_token_here")` line at the end of `bot.py` with your actual bot token.
 5. Run the bot using the command `python bot.py`.